openethereum/openethereum.github.io/Wallet-Remote-Access.md

 title: Remote Access to the Parity Wallet
 ---

-Although our main focus is for the Wallet to work locally, there are couple of ways to access your remote Parity node's Wallet.
+Although our main focus is for the Wallet to work locally, there are a couple of ways to access your remote Parity node's Wallet.

 All described methods will require to manually type Wallet Authorization Token and requires that the time on both machines is in sync.
 Going to http://time.is/ should render:

 ![image](https://cloud.githubusercontent.com/assets/138296/19265409/5e4a89ce-8fa5-11e6-8ec6-6c72c138ee48.png)

-**NOTE: Described options varies in the degree of security, so make sure to understand possible consequences- in case of any hesitance reach us out on [Gitter](https://gitter.im/ethcore/parity).**
+**NOTE: Described options vary in the degree of security, so make sure to understand possible consequences- in case of any hesitance reach us out on [Gitter](https://gitter.im/ethcore/parity).**

-## Recommended: SSH Tunneling
+## Recommended: SSH Tunnelling

 1. Make sure the time is exact on the Host (Node) and the Client (Browser).
 1. Setup SSH server on the Host